bokage/GameProject2018/README.md

-# GameProject2018
+# Flappy Bird
-End of year final project for APCS
+*Java port of Flappy Bird for desktop, written with Java AWS and Swing*